Make Your Own Salmon Fishing Luck

 Top Salmon Fisher Skill Set

-A top professional salmon guide or top salmon fisher will be able to not only sense the presence of salmon in a river (without them being able to sense him) but at a brief glance of the pool will pin point exactly where these likely holding areas will be during all water conditions (even if they've not fished that pool before).
-A professional guide or top fisher who's spent enough time on the Scottish rivers will be operating on a higher frequency and will detect subtle temperature increases and light changes and other little natural 'triggers' that can assist with a fish opening its otherwise closed mouth!
+A top professional salmon guide or top salmon fisher will be able to not only sense the presence of salmon in a river (without them being able to sense him) but at a brief glance of the pool will be able to pin point exactly where these likely holding areas will be during all water conditions (even if they've not fished that pool before).
+A professional guide or top fisher who's spent enough time on the Scottish rivers will be operating on a higher frequency and will be able to detect subtle temperature and light changes and other little natural 'triggers' that can assist with a fish opening its otherwise closed mouth!
 The mindset of a top guide or salmon fisher will have tough consistency of approach yet with sensitivity to be able to identify the best taking times when they appear each day on the river.
-This is ultimate skill level to achieve in this sport and if you do all of a sudden catching salmon won't be as difficult as it once was.
+This is ultimate skill level to achieve in this sport and if you do all of a sudden catching salmon won't be that difficult.